Eliza Bisbee Duffey: Writing

 Just one year after publishing The Relations of the Sexes, Duffey continued to write about her views on society with her 1877 book, The Ladies' and Gentlemen's Etiquette.
 In this book she discusses the proper etiquette for 35 different situations in which an individual may find themselves.
 This book, though straightforward in its content, has a sharp introduction in which Duffey affirms that women should have a higher place in society.

 Later in life, Duffey became interested in spiritualism and although she claimed to have little knowledge of the field, she wrote Heaven Revised (1889) through the technique of automatic writing.

+Painting

+Duffey was also a still life painter.